It was another great day down South! I typically blather on about all the luscious eats and enviable shoppes in historic Savannah and, outside of

 The lower level is literally overflowing with things to engage minds and imaginations.
 Our first stop was the Exploration Maze – you never know what’s around the next corner and we found everything from Lego stations to chalkboard walls!

-The dress-up closet had loads of fun costumes and Cookie adored parading around like a knight.
 We spent a great deal of time playing the life-sized games – tic tac toe, connect four, dominos, chess and checkers.
 This is an aerial view of that portion of the museum.

-Mother and I ogled the four tiered planters, lush grass and container vegetable gardens with everything from herbs to squash!
 The Storybook Nook was incredibly darling.
 Of course, my fast-paced crew didn’t sit long enough to enjoy it.
 I think this was the point in our visit when Mother suggested we visit without them next time :-)

 We all loved cooling off in the misting stations…multiple times in our visit.